tendermint/farming/x/farming/spec/04_messages.md

 - A fixed amount plan distributes the amount of coins by a fixed amount that is defined in `EpochAmount`.
 - Internally, the private plan's farming pool address is derived and assigned to the plan.
 - The plan's `TerminationAddress` is set to the plan creator's address.
+- All the coin denoms specified in `StakingCoinWeights` and `EpochAmount` must have positive supply on chain.

 The creator must query the plan and send the amount of coins to the farming pool address so that the plan distributes as intended.